victorjonsson/PHP-Benchmark/README.md

 PHP-Benchmark
 =============

 Simple to use benchmark script for your PHP-application.
 Gives you information about average page generation time and memory consumption.
+The test will do a number of requests to your application with a query parameter that tells the benchmark script to monitor the time and memory consumption during the request.
+When all requests is finished you will get the following information:

+ - Average page generation time
+ - Average memory used
+ - Average number of included files
+ - Average number of declared classes
+ - The highest page generation time monitored during the requests
+ - The highest memory consumption monitored during the requests
+ - The number of failed requests (timeout or http status other then 200)

+You execute the tests via command line, either using PHP CLI or Nodejs CLI.

 ### Dependencies